-Under section 12M(2)(b), the taxpayer may make the lump sum payment to an insurer under a policy of insurance taken out solely in respect of one or more former employees (see 4.2.5(a)), or their dependants (see 4.2.5(c)).
+Under section 12M(2)(b), the taxpayer may make the lump-sum payment to an insurer under a policy of insurance taken out solely in respect of one or more former employees (see 4.2.5(a)), or their dependants (see 4.2.5(c)).

-The policy of insurance must be taken out with an insurer as defined in section 29A.18 Section 29A defines an insurer as any long-term insurer,19 which means a registered insurer20 or licensed insurer,21 other than a foreign reinsurer22 conducting insurance business through a branch in the Republic in terms of section 6 of the Insurance Act.23
+The policy of insurance must be taken out with an insurer as defined in section 29A.18 Section 29A defines an insurer as a company that is licensed under the Insurance Act19 and is conducting life insurance business as defined in that Act,20 other than a foreign reinsurer21 conducting insurance business through a branch in the Republic in terms of section 6 of that Act.

-A policy of insurance taken out by a former employer may cover the future medical scheme contributions of one or more former employees.
+A policy of insurance taken out by a former employer may cover the future medical scheme or medical fund contributions of one or more former employees or their dependants.